 Help and support

-If you are struggling with understanding PDA and how to help your child then know that you are not alone.
-Our webinars about PDA always have high numbers coming along because it is something which is so hard to fully understand.
+If you are struggling with understanding PDA and how to help your child then please know that you are not alone.
+PDA Day is always a sell out event, simply because it’s a profile which people want to know so much more about.